liz3/DecIRC/README.md

 ## Building
 You will need a c++17 capable c/c++ compiler and cmake.
+On Gnu/Linux you will need glib2, gio2 and gdk-pixbuf since libnotify uses them.
 Dec vendors all its dependencies through submodules, so building will take a moment.

 Dec should build natively on all 3 big platforms with clang, gcc and msvc.